 c.
 Small sized facilities

-These facilities can expect the following permit requirements: the requirement to develop a FDCP or demonstrate use of Best Management Practices (BMP) on haul roads, visible emissions monitoring, and recordkeeping requirements.
+These facilities can expect the following permit requirements: the development of a FDCP or demonstrated use of Best Management Practices (BMP) on haul roads, visible emissions monitoring, and recordkeeping requirements.

-Depending on a case-by case evaluation there may be additional haul road requirements based on the type of facility and VMT per year.
-These supplemental requirements can include: road paving, silt loading limitations, and emissions testing.
+On a case-by-case basis, there may be additional haul road requirements based on the type of facility and VMT per year.
+These supplemental requirements can include road paving, silt loading limitations, and emissions testing.
 Furthermore, depending on the PSD status of the facility, air dispersion modeling may be required.

 For the purposes of this guidance document, a small sized facility is a facility where a production related vehicle (or multiple vehicles) travels less than 2,000 VMT per year on any road that meets the definition of a haul road for that facility.